acroscarrillo/Iliquid-Liquid-mapping-QRT-challenge/README.md

     Y_j^{t=2} \\
     \vdots \\
     Y_j^{t=S} \\
-\end{bmatrix}.
-$$
+\end{bmatrix}.$$
 where each row is an individual (day) observation.

-By looking at the data, we see we need to train $``100`$ individual linear models, one for each liquid asset as explained above.
+By looking at the data, we see we need to train $`100`$ individual linear models, one for each liquid asset as explained above.
 Let's extract the train data for one particular liquid asset from the total data and take it from there.

 We begin by dropping the data on the rest of the liquid assets.